civican/legisinfo/44-1/bills/C-228/bill_text.md

 ### Section 9

-  **(1)** Sections 2 to 4 do not apply in respect of a person who is an employer and who, on the day before the day on which those sections come into force, participated in a prescribed pension plan for the benefit of the person's employees until the fifth anniversary of the day on which this Act comes into force.
+  **(1)** Sections 2 to 4 do not apply in respect of a person who is an employer and who, on the day before the day on which those sections come into force, participated in a prescribed pension plan for the benefit of the person's employees until the **fourth** anniversary of the day on which this Act comes into force.

-  **(2)** Subsections 5(1) and (2) do not apply in respect of a company that, on the day before the day on which those subsections come into force, participated in a prescribed pension plan for the benefit of its employees until the fifth anniversary of the day on which this Act comes into force.
+  **(2)** Subsections 5(1) and (2) do not apply in respect of a company that, on the day before the day on which those subsections come into force, participated in a prescribed pension plan for the benefit of its employees until the **fourth** anniversary of the day on which this Act comes into force.